EdgeApp/edge-docs/source/index.html.md

 })
 ```

-Finalizes this `receiveAddress` so that any future calls to [ABCWalletTx.createNewReceiveAddress](#createnewreceiveaddress) will no longer return this address.
+Finalizes this `receiveAddress` so that any future calls to [ABCWalletTx.makeReceiveAddress](#makereceiveaddress) will no longer return this address.

 ## ABCMetadata